hcanfly/FlickrSearch/README.md

 ## License

-DigestSwiftUI is licensed under the Unlicense.
+FlickrSearch is licensed under the Unlicense.
 See the LICENSE file for more information, but basically this is sample code and you can do whatever you want with it.